-A fair of Istrian hand made souvenirs is held at the Pula Forum starting at 8 pm every Friday and Saturday from mid June through August.
+A fair of Istrian hand made souvenirs is held at the Pula Forum starting at 8 pm every Friday and Saturday from mid-June through August.

 At Pula green market, on certain Saturdays (in June and July every second Saturday) you can attend a fair of Istrian homemade and homegrown foods and drinks.

-Travelling to Pula
+Traveling to Pula

 Pula serves as a main regional hub for a variety of public transit options.
-The airport is only 5 km from city center.
+The airport is only 5 km from the city center.
 This is a small regional airport that gets busy only during the summer.

 During the winter the only scheduled flight is from Pula to Zagreb.

 Although Pula has a train station, traveling by train isn't very practical in Istria.
 Regional railroads run west to Slovenia, and not east to Croatia.
-Also, trains are old, slow, and infrequent.
+Also, the trains are old, slow, and infrequent.

-You can also arrive to Pula by ferry from Venice, and vice versa, depart Pula to Venice.
+You can also arrive in Pula by ferry from Venice, and vice versa, depart Pula to Venice.
 Pula to Venice ferry runs from April to October.
 In high season, it sails every day.
 More info at Venezia Lines.

-Getting from Pula airport to city centre
+Getting from Pula airport to city center

 Transport in Pula

-With a population of 60.000 people, Pula isn’t particularly big town.
+With a population of 60.000 people, Pula isn’t a particularly big town.
 This means that a large part of the town can be explored on foot.

-The part of the old town, around main sights dating back to Roman times, is pedestrian-only zone.
+The part of the old town, around main sights dating back to Roman times, is a pedestrian-only zone.
 The same goes for few other downtown streets like Flanaticka Street that connects Giardini with Pula’s main farmer’s market.

-If you plan to use city buses extensively, you might consider buying prepaid card.
+If you plan to use city buses extensively, you might consider buying prepaid cards.
 It costs 70 Kn, out of which 30 Kn is a cost of a card, while 40 Kn goes toward riding credit.
 The cost of a single way ticket goes down to 7 Kn for Zone 1, 11 Kn for Zone 2, 17 Kn for Zone 3, and 20 Kn for Zone 4.